osmberlin/parkraum.osm-verkehrswende.org/project-quality-assurance/berlin-parklets/README.md

 ## Maproulette

-The MapRoulette campaign is liked at https://wiki.openstreetmap.org/wiki/Berlin/Verkehrswende/Parkraum/Mapping_Kampagne_Xhain/QA-Parklets.
+The MapRoulette campaign is linked at https://wiki.openstreetmap.org/wiki/Berlin/Verkehrswende/Parkraum/Mapping_Kampagne_Xhain/QA-Parklets.

 The geojson that the campaign is based upon is https://parkraum.osm-verkehrswende.org/project-quality-assurance/berlin-parklets/gqis-for-maproulette.geojson.